‘Playboy’ Model Sarah Harris Dresses Like Zombie Barbie Complete With Matching Ken

 Sarah accessorized her costume with a “Barbie” necklace, slim pink hoop earrings, a small pink hair bow, and a purse with a Barbie doll attached to it.
 She also struck a Barbie pose by keeping both elbows bent.

-Sarah Harris’ real-life beau decided to go with a more extreme makeup job to transform into Barbie’s undead boyfriend Ken; his gory face paint made it look like he was completely missing his lips.
+Sarah Harris’ real-life beau decided to go with a more extreme makeup job to transform into Barbie’s un-dead boyfriend Ken; his gory face paint made it look like he was completely missing his lips.

 For the rest of his look, Josh Williams color-coordinated with his future bride by rocking a pink short-sleeved shirt with his white shorts.
-He also rocked a blonde wig.
+He also rocked a blond wig.

-Josh and Sarah both posted photos of their creepy Halloween costumes on their Instagram pages, and they both included lyrics from the 1997 Aqua song “Barbie Girl” in their captions.
+Josh and Sarah both posted photos of their creepy Halloween costumes on their Instagram pages, and they included lyrics from the 1997 Aqua song “Barbie Girl” in their captions.
 One of Josh’s pictures provided a closer look at the couple’s makeup jobs.

 Some of Sarah Harris’ fans follow her on Instagram because they enjoy seeing her sexy bikini photos.
-However, many of her followers let her know that they also appreciated her recent snapshot of her more covered-up couples costume.
-Her Halloween post garnered 9,000 likes over the course of a few hours, and her and Josh’s bloody Barbie and Ken costumes received dozens of compliments.
+However, many of her followers let her know that they also appreciated her recent snapshot of her more covered-up couple’s costume.
+Her Halloween post garnered 9,000 likes over the course of a few hours, and her and Josh’s bloody Barbie and Ken received dozens of compliments.

 “So incredible.
 You guys are literally a living Ken and Barbie,” wrote one admirer.